GMP Standard Operating Procedures (SOP)

 Classification of GMP Documents

-In this SOP, you will find all types of quality and Technical/Master file records to build up a top-quality management system for your production sites, a description of documents & records, their distinction, acceptance requirements, and storage specifications.
-This process has schematic blueprints for your knowledge of how different types of records are prepared and saved in a common data source.
+In this SOP, you will find commonly used GMP documents such as quality and Technical/Master file records to build up a top-quality management system for your production sites, a description of documents & records, their distinction, acceptance requirements, and storage specifications.
+This process has schematic blueprints for your knowledge of how different records are prepared and saved in a common data source.

 Quality Documentation Change Control

-This procedure describes the role of manufacturing personnel in creating and reviewing/updating Quality Documentation, Document Control Officers, and File Administrators.
-All personnel involved in the manufacturing activities are required to read Quality Documentation and are responsible for creating and updating procedures when required.
+This procedure describes the role of manufacturing personnel, document control officers, and file administrators in creating and reviewing/updating quality documentation.
+All personnel involved in the manufacturing activities must read quality documentation and are responsible for creating and updating procedures when required.

 Documentation Rule

 There are many different reasons for the creation and maintenance of GMP documentation.
-GMP documents are required for one or more of the following reasons:
+Good Documentation Practice is required for one or more of the following reasons:

 – Keep track of activities